 BOISE, Idaho — Idaho Power has filed the final piece of its annual spring cost adjustments with the Idaho Public Utilities Commission (IPUC).
-After two years of price decreases for most customers, this year’s Power Cost Adjustment (PCA) calls for a price increase of $58.7 million across all customer classes.
-If approved by the Commission, Idaho Power’s prices would still be lower than they were three years ago.
-Overall, Idaho Power’s prices are 20% lower than the national average for residential customers and 30% lower for business customers.
+This year’s Power Cost Adjustment (PCA) calls for a price increase as a result of higher power costs related to natural gas and market prices, lower than expected hydro generation and a limited coal supply.

-Neither Idaho Power nor its shareholders receive any financial return from this filing — money collected is used to either recover costs or credit benefits associated with annual fluctuations in power costs.
-These typically represent approximately one-fourth to one-third of the company’s annual cost of serving customers.
+Neither Idaho Power nor its shareholders receive any financial return from this filing, which is a request for $200.23 million.
+The money collected is used solely to recover expenses associated with annual fluctuations in power supply costs.

-The impact of those two filings is shown in the table.
-A typical Idaho residential customer will see a monthly increase of $4.03 when the impact of both filings is considered.
-The actual percentage of change will depend on a customer’s class and the rate they pay.
+The impact of both filings for all Idaho customers is shown in the table below.
+The actual percentage will depend on a customer’s classification and the rate they pay.

 1 Includes lighting schedules; 2 Includes special contracts; 3 Totals may not sum due to rounding